Strong almost finiteness

 However, $\Spec(\cL_G)\cap (\kappa-\delta,\kappa+\delta)= \emptyset$, in contradiction with Proposition \ref{prop33}.
 Therefore, our theorem follows. \vi \begin{remark} Let $\lim_{n\to\infty}G_n=G$, where $\{G_n\}^\infty_{n=1}$ is a large girth sequence of finite $3$-regular graphs and $G$ is the $3$-regular tree.
 Then for all $n\geq 1$, $0\in\Spec(\cL_{G_n})$ and $0\notin\Spec(\cL_{G})$.
 Also, if $G$ is a large girth 3-regular expander graph, then its second smallest eigenvalue is away from zero.
 However, if $G$ is a large girth 3-regular graph containing an $\eps$-F\o lner set that is smaller than $\frac{3}{4} |V(G)|$, then the second smallest eigenvalue of $G$ is very close to zero.
 That is, in general it is not true that the convergence of a finite graph sequence $\{G_n\}^\infty_{n=1}$ implies that $\{\Spec(\cL_{G_n})\}^\infty_{n=1}$ converges in the Hausdorff distance. \end{remark}

-We finish this section with a purely combinatorial application of Theorem \ref{spectralconv}. \begin{proposition} For any positive integer $d$ and $\eps>0$ there exists $r>0$ so that if the families of rooted $r$-balls (up to rooted-isomorphism) in two finite planar graphs $G,H\in\grd$ coincide, then the Hausdorff distance of their spectra is at most $\eps>0$. \end{proposition} \proof A set of finite graphs $\cC\subset\grd$ is called hyperfinite if for any $\eps>0$ there exists some $K\geq 1$ satisfying the following property.
-For any $G\in \cC$ we have $L\subset V(G)$ such that if we delete $L$ together with all the incident edges, then all the components of the resulting graph have diameters at most $k$.
-The subset $\cC$ is monotone if it is closed under taking induced subgraphs.
+We finish this section with a purely combinatorial application of Theorem \ref{spectralconv}. \begin{proposition} For any positive integer $d$ and $\eps>0$ there exists $r>0$ so that if the families of rooted $r$-balls (up to rooted-isomorphism) in two finite planar graphs $G,H\in\grd$ coincide, then the Hausdorff distance of their spectra is at most $\eps>0$. \end{proposition} \proof A set of finite graphs $\cC\subset\grd$ is called monotone if it is closed under taking induced subgraphs.